 Invest in set up

-Think of your employee like an app.
+Think of a worker like an app.
 You need to make sure all the features and functionalities work well and are frequently updated for a better output.
 Investing in set up goes beyond the initial introduction you give to a new hire.
-It extends to all the initiatives you take to ensure the best quality of work from your team.
+It extends to all the initiatives you take to ensure the best quality of work.
 Show them that you value their professional development.
 Create programs or purchase a library of courses that progressively position them as leaders in their field.
 The return on investment will be exponentially higher and you will be able to effective scale your company.

 Acknowledge great work